CIT2202/loops-arrays-string/loops-arrays-strings.md

 ## Arrays
 * Arrays in PHP can store any type of data
-* Arrays are  dynamic, we can and remove elements as we wish.
+* Arrays are  dynamic, we can add and remove elements as we wish.

 ### Creating arrays
 We can create arrays by using the array keyword: